elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-calculate-the-instantaneous-rate-of-change-of-a-function-at-a-given-point.md

 _schema: default
 id: 168332
 date: 2025-02-03
-title: >-
-    How do you calculate the instantaneous rate of change of a function at a given point?
+title: How do you calculate the instantaneous rate of change of a function at a given point?
-article_title: >-
-    How do you calculate the instantaneous rate of change of a function at a given point?
+article_title: How do you calculate the instantaneous rate of change of a function at a given point?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains how to calculate the instantaneous rate of change of a function at a specific point using the derivative and provides a step-by-step guide with an example.
+    This content explains how to calculate the instantaneous rate of change of a function at a given point using the derivative, including an example with a detailed step-by-step process.
   page_keywords: >-
-    instantaneous rate of change, derivative, function, slope of tangent line, calculating derivatives, limit definition, average rate of change, mathematical formula, differentiation, example calculation
+    instantaneous rate of change, derivative, function, limit, slope of tangent line, mathematical definition, f'(x), h approaches zero, calculate, example, differentiable function
 author: QuickTakes
 question: >-
     How do you calculate the instantaneous rate of change of a function at a given point?